NedHermann/trading_projects/src/portfolio_optimization/README.md

 ```

 ### Pulling Price Data & Calculating Returns
-Initially I transformed the data to a data.frame to use the tidyverse toolkit for data manipulation.
+Initially, I transformed the data to a data.frame to use the tidyverse toolkit for data manipulation.
 Later on, I realized that the table format required for PerformanceAnalytics functions are xts/zoo!
 I had to change it back, lol.
 - ticker_list: a list of data.frames that has each ticker's price data from yahoo
   - pulled adjusted prices and filtered for within the date range set previously
 - return_tbl: an xts/zoo table that has each ticker's log rate-of-change